-Can I be returned to prison?
+Can I be still be sent to prison?

-If your responsible clinician thinks that you no longer need treatment in hospital, you could either be returned to prison to serve the rest of your sentence or you could be released from hospital on the same terms on which you would be released from prison.
+If your responsible clinician thinks that you no longer need treatment in hospital, you could be taken to prison to serve the rest of your sentence or you could be released from hospital on the same terms on which you would be released from prison.